Aglio e Olio - A Traditional Italian Pasta Dish.

-We have seen this dish in very few Italian restaurants and here on Cape Cod we have found a 72 year young third generation restaurant that serves up not only this dish, but many other traditional Italian dishes that are just mouth watering.
+We have seen this dish in a few Italian restaurants.
+On Cape Cod we have found a 72 year young third generation restaurant that serves it, but with many other traditional Italian dishes that are just mouth watering.

 The ingredients are what gives this dish its popularity around the world.